 Feel free to ask details have a nice trip over 4 years ago

 Don't worry, you will not be in danger unless you walk alone in the middle of the night in quiet streets. (general risk worldwide) You can visit those cities by yourself but it is always good to be well organised. İstanbul is great and worth to stay more than 1 night.
 Can't say the same thing for Ankara (boring capital).
 You can fly from İstanbul to (nehşehir or kayseri which are close cities to Cappadoccia) and get in to town by hotel shuttles.
 Flying from Cappadoccia to Ephesus will also be a time saver.
 If you will prefer coach, you may have some language problems but don't worry, places you are trying to visit are very touristic locations and people are very helpfull.
 Don't forget to bargain, at least take your chance. over 4 years agoAnswered by Cenk via WorldNomads.com

 Flights are pretty cheap and easy.
 We flew from Istanbul to cappadoccia, make sure you stay in Goreme...it's absolutely amazing!

 We stayed in Kismet Cave there which was wonderful.
 We hired a car as well although it would be fine to just stay in Goreme a few days as it's small and easy to get around walking.
 Book the balloon trips from there too.
 Fabulous place!
 We went back 3 other trips it was so good. over 4 years ago

 It is very easy and comfortable to take inter-city buses in Turkey (although ask around for the best companies).
 Flying is also fairly inexpensive (and the distance from Cappadocia to anywhere is considerable).

 You don't need to book tours - it is very easy to see all the sites you wish on your own.

-I don't know if you considered to see İstanbul, but I think you should. :) about 4 years agoAnswered by Gözde via Travellr.com
+I don't know if you considered to see İstanbul, but I think you should. :) over 4 years agoAnswered by Gözde via Travellr.com